on1dds/tmon/README.md

 - Three door contact sensors
 - Configuration using /etc/tmon.conf config file
 - Threaded sensor reading for quick response
-- Notifications can be sent by mail and SMS using Twilio account
+- Notifications (alerts) can be sent by e-mail and SMS (using Twilio account)
-- Send notification (alert) when sensor is triggers by threshold temperatures
+- Send notification when a sensor is triggers by threshold temperatures
-- Send another notification when sensor values are restored
+- Send notification when a sensor values are restored
-- Send another notification when a sensor is removed from the RPi
+- Send notification when a sensor is removed from the RPi
 - Each notification can be sent to another addressee
 - notifications can be double, tripled, ...
-- Error conditons are shown by an indicator LED
+- Error conditons are shown by an indicator LED and on 2x16 LCD display
 - Blinking LED to show tmon is still running
-- Can be used headless because of 2x16 LCD display which displays IP-address (helpfull in case of DHCP)
+- shows IP address on startup(helpfull in case of DHCP)
 - temperature monitoring via 2x16 LCD display
+- Cycle through error messages on LCD display using push button
-- sensor logging in MySQL database on the Pi
+- sensor status logging in MySQL database on the Pi
 - Log can be viewed via webpage
 - sensor data graphics shown on webpage using PHP